ezachrisen/indigo/doc/doc.md

 This initializes the rule, sets its schema, the expected output (boolean) and the expression to evaluate.
 Indigo defaults the result type to boolean if you don't specify one.

+There is also a convenience function called indigo.NewRule, which also initializes a map of child rules.
+We'll get to child rules later.

 ## Compilation

 Before compiling the rule, we need to create an instance of indigo.DefaultEngine: